jonathan1440/Get-Weather-Data/README.md

 5. Hit the right arrow key twice to navigate to `Finish`
 6. Now you need to reboot to save the changes.
 After making sure all your files are saved, type `reboot`.
 7. After it restarts, open terminal and type `ifconfig` to find the IP address.
 8. You're looking for `inet addr: ###.###.###.###`, probably under the `wlan0` heading.
-Write it down.
+Write down the value of `inet addr`.
 9. Now you need to install PuTTY on the computer you're going to SSH from.
-10. Download it from here: `http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html`
+10. You can download it from here: `http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html`
-11. Install it by running the .exe
+11. Install it by running the `.exe`
 12. Run PuTTY.
 13. In the field marked `Host Name (or IP address)` enter the `inet addr` you wrote down earlier.
 14. Click `open`.
 15. A window will pop open.
 I would choose "no" the first time so that you can make sure everything works as expected.
 16. A black screen will appear and, after a possible (short) wait, you'll be prompted to login.
 Login using the user credentials for you pi.
     - Remember that the default username is `pi` and the default password is `raspberry`.
-17. If everything went correctly, you're in the terminal in your RPi!
+17. If everything went correctly, you've now got acces to the terminal running on your RPi!

 Now we need to make the two scripts executable over SSH.
 It isn't practical to have it running in the SSH terminal, as it would prevent you from doing anything else.
 The solution I chose was to make it a service.
 Services can be set to run at certain points.
-I set it up to start every time the RPi turns on.
+I set mine up to start every time the RPi turns on.
-1. Download the check-weather.sh file into your directory.
+1. Download the `check-weather.sh` file into your directory.
 This file executes the `weatherstation.c` file and pipes its output into `readWeatherData.py` and runs it too.
 2. Now we need to make the service.
 Type in `cd /lib/systemd/system`.
 3. We're going to make a file called `check-weather.service` that controlls what (the `check-weather.sh` file) and when it is run.
 Type `sudo nano check-weather.service`.
 4. Type the following: